 Meet Dr. Pouratian

-Dr Pouratian is a native of Southern California.
+Dr. Pouratian is a native of Southern California.
 After completing high school at Harvard-Westlake School, Dr Pouratian earned 3 degrees at his alma mater UCLA, including a bachelors in Neuroscience, a PhD in neuroscience, and his medical degree.
-After completing medical school, he completed his neurosurgical training in Charlottesville, Virginia at the University of Virginia under the mentorship of Drs John Jane, Edward Laws, Edward Oldfield, and Jeff Elias.
+After completing medical school, he completed his neurosurgical training in Charlottesville, Virginia at the University of Virginia under the mentorship of Drs.
+John Jane, Edward Laws, Edward Oldfield, and Jeff Elias.
 Part of his enhanced neurosurgical training included 1 year of training in Auckland, New Zealand.
 Immediately upon completing his training, he returned home to UCLA to build and establish his practice.
-He is proud to provide care to the community he grew up in, but is also honored to treat patients from around the world who seek his expertise in deep brain stimulation, management of complex facial pain and trigeminal neuralgia and other chronic pain disorders, peripheral nerve disorders, as well as brain tumors.

 Dr Pouratian is happily married to his wife Talia, who is trained as an architect but more importantly is an artist.
 Together, they have 3 children.

-During his free time, Dr Pouratian enjoys traveling and learning about different cultures and seeing the wonders of the world.
+During his free time, Dr Pouratian enjoys traveling as well as cycling and running.
 His hobbies include photography, tinkering with electronics, and reading with his children.

 In addition to his clinical care, Dr Pouratian is committed to advancing medical care and the field of functional neurosurgery.
 He has a federally funded laboratory (Neurosurgical Brain Mapping and Restoration Lab) that aims to better understand Parkinson disease, depression, blindness, and consciousness with an outstanding team.